StefanoVianello/Augmented_Reality/README.md

 ![Illustration of ARjs setup](README_image1.JPG)

-* The folder "assets" contains the embryo model(s) one wants to make appear.
+* The folder :open_file_folder: "assets" contains the embryo model(s) one wants to make appear.
 After having created the corresponding scene in Blender, export the objects as a ".obj" file (File>Export>Wavefront (.obj)).
 This will also create a materials file (.mtl).
 Copy both files in this folder.

 * The folder "barcodes" contains a library of black and white motifs that can be used as triggers of your embryonic model.
 When a phone camera will detect one of such motifs, the corresponding object from your asset folder will appear.